mw-orcl/Move_Improve/lab400/content.md

-	7. Select the Private subnet where the App Server will be installed.
-Do not assign public IP address should be marked
+7. Select the **private** subnet where the App Server will be installed.
+Do not assign public IP address.

  	8. Keep the Boot Volume defaults

 ​	9.
 Use the same SSH key as your bastion compute.
 However the best practice is to use a different key